-Dear Customers,
+Striving for a Sustainable Future Dear Customers,

-We are proud to provide you with the 2018 Annual Drinking Water Quality Report.
+We are proud to provide you with the 2020 Annual Drinking Water Quality Report.
 This report provides us with an opportunity to keep you informed about the high-quality drinking water that we delivered to our Pompano Beach, Lighthouse Point and Lauderdale-by-the-Sea customers.
-Except where indicated otherwise, this report is based on the results of our water monitoring between January 1, 2018 and December 31, 2018.
-With over 80 compounds tested as required by the Environmental Protection Agency, as well as local and state agencies, the compounds listed are the only regulated compounds detected in the drinking water.
-As you will find in the report, your drinking water meets or exceeds all Federal and State requirements.
+Except where indicated otherwise, this report is based on the results of our water monitoring between January 1, 2020 and December 31, 2020.

+With over 80 parameters tested as required by the Environmental Protection Agency (EPA), state and local agencies, only regulated compounds detected in the drinking water are listed in this report.
+The data demonstrates that your drinking water meets or exceeds all Federal and State requirements.

-Our Utility is 93 years old.
-Its efficiency is a testament to our investment in maintenance, restoration and technology upgrades.
+Our Utility is 95 years old.
+Its efficiency is a testament to our investment in maintenance, rehabilitation and technological advances.
 The City of Pompano Beach has one of the lowest water rates in Broward County.
-To keep water costs as low as possible, we have a continuous improvement process that focuses on efficiency, the elimination of waste and improved processes-all to meet your needs.
+To keep water costs as low as possible, we have a continuous improvement process that focuses on efficiency and the elimination of waste-all to meet your needs.

-Our licensed staff works tirelessly to provide top quality water to every tap.
+Our licensed staff works tirelessly to provide reliable and high quality water to every tap.
 We want you to understand the efforts we make to continually improve the water treatment process and protect our water resources.
 The City of Pompano Beach Utilities Department is committed to delivering safe, great-tasting water.